basilstotz/ltsp-pnp/README.md

 ## Client

-Any computer with bios can be used as client.
+Any computer with can run Ubuntu can be used as client.
 It should have:

 * An 1 gBit/s ethernet network interfce (nic).
 100 MBit is ok.